 Their canvases are arenas where the theatrics of a piano ballad, the pulse of a nightclub, and the grandeur of opera find their visual counterpart.
 Amadour invites the audience to traverse the painted surface into an intimate world where a handwritten song in a notebook becomes a study of the art of spectacle.

-AMADOUR is also a proud board member of Ms. Dan’s Chinese, a Miami-based non-profit that focuses on language education.
+Amadour is also a proud board member of Ms. Dan’s Chinese, a Miami-based non-profit that focuses on language education.

 INSTAGRAM FEED